 Former coordinator Kevin Stefanski foolishly moved Adam Thielen out of the slot, which resulted in a diminished output for the talented receiver.
-Unless Thielen moves back into the slot, he'll likely be overdrafted in 2020.
+Unless Thielen moves back into the slot - it's been reported that Justin Jefferson will play there - he'll likely be overdrafted in 2020.
 With Justin Jefferson on the roster, it seems likely that Jefferson will man the slot; not Thielen.

 - Chris Godwin, WR, Buccaneers.
 ADP: 2.06.

 Everyone expects Chris Godwin's stats to increase with Tom Brady, but I don't see why that would be the case.
 Godwin was just paired with a quarterback who threw for more than 5,000 yards and 30 touchdowns.
 Brady, who won't have to throw himself out of a hole like Jameis Winston often did, will be playing with more leads, which will lend the Buccaneers into utilizing a more conservative game plan.
 Also, Rob Gronkowski is now on the team, and he'll command some end-zone looks.